Woodcroft has been recognised as a Champion Centre for the arts by Trinity College London

 Successful Arts Award Qualifications

 Woodcroft Year 6 complete their Bronze Arts Award Qualification during the summer term.
 Trinity College assesses the pupils’ portfolios to confirm achievement of the standard for Bronze Award.
-The overall evidence presented by the school is praised for its high quality.
 Read more here…

 Click here to find out more about The Arts Award.